marco-travel-companion/marco-legal-docs/terms-of-service.md

 # Terms of Service for Marco: A Travel Companion

-*Effective Date: 27-01-2025*
+*Effective Date: 17-03-2025*

 Welcome!
-Marco is a new way to explore cities – with AI as your guide.
-Marco will tell you about the most iconic locations of the city you are visting and answer all the questions you may have about the city's history and culture.
+Marco is an AI-powered travel guide that helps you explore cities, discover landmarks, find restaurants, and plan your visits through interactive conversations about local history, culture, and attractions.

 By using Marco (“the App”, “we”, “us”, “our”), you (“the user”, “your”) confirm that you have read, understood, and agree to comply with these Terms of Service (“Terms”), including any future updates.
 If you do not agree to any part of these Terms, you must refrain from using the App.